-UCLA Chancellor Gene Block will present United Nations Secretary-General Ban Ki-moon with the UCLA Medal, the highest honor bestowed by the campus.
-Established in 1979, the medal is awarded to those who have made truly extraordinary and distinguished contributions to their professions and to society.
+In front of a packed house at UCLA's Kerckhoff Hall today, Chancellor Gene Block presented United Nations Secretary-General Ban Ki-moon with the UCLA Medal, the highest honor bestowed by the campus.